How to set up a Foundation in Dubai

 Competitive taxation in the UAE, combined with tax treaties and participation exemption for dividends and capital gains.

-Who should consider
+Who should consider a foundation?

 Families with wealth.